FDIC's 2024 IG Report: DEI Mandate vs. Its Own Culture

 The IG report found that when specific harassment complaints reached Gruenberg's awareness, the responses were inadequate.
 Multiple senators called for his resignation following the report's release.

 Gruenberg testified before Congress in May 2024, acknowledging the agency had a problem and committing to reforms.
-He did not resign immediately.
+He said he would implement all of the IG's recommendations.
+He did not immediately resign.
+Senator Sherrod Brown, then chair of the Senate Banking Committee, had previously supported Gruenberg but called for his resignation after the report.
 The Biden administration later indicated it would seek a new FDIC chair.

 The FDIC case illustrates a limitation that appears repeatedly in institutional DEI analysis: compliance with the formal requirements of a DEI program does not produce the cultural outcomes the program claims to target.